Skip to main content

 Example: Ore control

-We'll need a few objects in our workspace to start with:
+You'll need a few objects in your workspace to start with:

 You can create those objects with the Geoscience Objects API.